davwillev/stopwatch/README.md

 - To include a stopwatch on a form or survey, add the @STOPWATCH action tag to any field.
 - The stopwatch widget is appended to this field's label.
 - Multiple stopwatches can be used on the same form.
+- But only one action tag can ever be used for each field.

 ## Configuration